 Mary applies to join the programme.
 She discusses this with her Director and after hearing the objectives of the programme and the importance of his own role in supporting Mary, he agrees.

 As Tui will soon be chairing some regional fisheries meetings he decides on an attachment with SPC as they have developed new ways of getting more participation in such meetings.
 As it’s a leadership programme, Tui is encouraged to initiate the attachment.
 Megan (PFLP’s Training Specialist) makes the arrangements for him.
-Michelle coaches Tui a total of 15 times through stages 1-3 and she’s responded when he had a work crisis and didn’t know who to turn to.
+Alan coaches Tui a total of 15 times through the 3 components of the programme and he’s responded when he had a work crisis and didn’t know who to turn to.

 Mary and Tui find they can use several techniques learned to help manage their teams, customised to their own situation.
 Mary has specific new challenges to deal with in reducing the runoff of agricultural waste into the coastal water while Tui is concerned mostly by IUU fishing and creating a skilled, motivated and inclusive staff group.

-Mary and Tui return to attend the Stage three workshop: Leadership for Change, and are encouraged by a programme developed in Harvard Kennedy School but adapted to the Pacific context.
+Mary and Tui return to attend the Leadership for Change workshop, and are encouraged by a programme developed in Harvard Kennedy School but adapted to the Pacific context.
 They each learn different skills to help deal with stubborn barriers to change in their own contexts.

 Using techniques learned, supported by a useful interactive tailored website, they each find they can engage with stakeholders more effectively and together develop new solutions.
 Mary and Tui are later interviewed about PFLP and their experiences.
 They hear that their input will help shape the programme the following year.

-Stage 1: Applications for Stage 1 2019 have now closed and participants have been selected.
-The next application round for Stage 1 is expected to open in the second half of 2019.
+Leadership for Effectiveness: The next application round for Leadership for Effectiveness workshop is expected to open in the second half of 2019.